-Guggenheim Defined Portfolios, Series 2309 is a unit investment trust that consists of the S&P Dividend Aristocrats Select 25 Strategy Portfolio, Series 31 (the "Dividend Aristocrats Trust") and the US 50 Dividend Strategy Portfolio, Series 36 (the "US 50 Trust") (collectively referred to as the "trusts" and individually referred to as a "trust").
+Guggenheim Defined Portfolios, Series 2356 is a unit investment trust that consists of the S&P Dividend Aristocrats Select 25 Strategy Portfolio, Series 33 (the "Dividend Aristocrats Trust"), Technology Portfolio, Series 34 (the "Technology Trust") and the US 50 Dividend Strategy Portfolio, Series 38 (the "US 50 Trust") (collectively referred to as the "trusts" and individually referred to as a "trust").
 Guggenheim Funds Distributors, LLC ("Guggenheim Funds" or the "sponsor") serves as the sponsor of the trusts.

-The trusts are scheduled to terminate in approximately 15 months.
+The Dividend Aristocrats Trust and US 50 Trust are scheduled to terminate in approximately 15 months and the Technology Trust is scheduled to terminate in approximately two years.